Azure/azure-quickstart-templates/quickstarts/microsoft.web/webapp-multi-region-front-door/README.md

 ---
-description: This template allows you to create a secure, highly available, multi-region end to end solution with two web apps behind Azure Front Door
+description: This template allows you to create a secure, highly available, multi-region end to end solution with two web apps in different regions behind Azure Front Door
 page_type: sample
 products:
 - azure